Posts Tagged ‘1965 Belgian Grand Prix’

 Honda RA271…

-The chief engineer of the project was Yoshio Nakamura, later to become the CEO of Honda.
+The chief engineer of the project was Yoshio Nakamura, later to become Honda’s CEO.

 Honda RA270F prototype

-The engine used DOHC, 4 valves per cylinder and was fed initially by 6 Keihin carburettors mounted across the frame behind the cockpit.
+The engine was DOHC, four-valves per cylinder and was fed initially by six Keihin carburettors mounted across the frame behind the cockpit.
 Fuel injection was being developed and was soon adapted to the engine.
-Power takeoff was by spur gears from the centre of the crankshaft driving directly into a transverse shaft 6 speed transaxle.
+Power takeoff was by spur gears from the centre of the crankshaft driving directly into a transverse shaft six-speed transaxle.

 Honda RA271 Monza 1964

-Honda RA271, Monza 1964, the fuel injected version of the engine appeared for the first time.
-The engine developed circa 220bhp@11000rpm in 1964, more than was claimed for the BRM and Coventry Climax V8’s and about what Ferrari claimed for their championship winning V8 that season. (unattributed)
+Honda RA271 at Monza in 1964 where the fuel injected version of the engine appeared for the first time.
+It developed circa 220bhp @ 11000rpm in 1964, more than that claimed for the BRM and Coventry Climax V8s and about what Ferrari claimed for their championship winning V8 (unattributed)

 RA271 rear